 1.2.
 We recommend that you do not use abbreviations for synonyms.
 You can make an exception for abbreviations that are well known to the target audience (such as Sum, TIN, or SSN).

 1.3.
 The meaning of all terms used in object synonyms must be clear to users, and the same is true for any messages displayed to users.
-Do not use slang, informal names of products or companies, English words written in foreign alphabet, foreign words written in English alphabet, and so on.
+Do not use slang, informal names of products or companies, English words written in a foreign alphabet, foreign words written in the English alphabet, and so on.